kazuar/kazuar.github.io/_posts/2015-8-2-light-detection-opencv.md

 ![image_color_hist]({{ site.baseurl }}/images/image_color_hist.png)
 ![light_mask]({{ site.baseurl }}/images/light_mask.png)

 We can see that the color red is dominant in the image.
 There are two peaks of red color - one in the low range and one in the high range.
-These color values are translated to hue are in the range of 0 to 10 and 160 to 180 (for the color red).
+These color values are translated to hue in the range of 0 to 10 and 160 to 180 (for the color red).

 For each hue range we will create a mask on the HSV image and remove everything that isn't in the selected range of the required color.